-When the COVID-19 pandemic hit in early March, in-person beauty treatments were put on pause.
-While states like Georgia gave spas and salons the green light to open in April, New York has approached reopening at a slower pace.
-In recent weeks, New Yorkers could begin to visit their favorite nail and hair salons again.
+When the COVID-19 pandemic hit in early March 2020, in-person beauty treatments were put on pause.
+Previously, while states like Georgia gave spas and salons the green light to open, New York approached reopening at a slower pace.
+New Yorkers could begin to visit their favorite nail and hair salons again.
 But, facials remained off the table.
-Now, after nearly six months of closures, estheticians in New York can finally resume business.
+However, after nearly six months of closures, estheticians in New York finally resumed business.

-On September 3, the New York State Department of Health issued new guidelines regarding “Under The Mask” treatments.
+Previously, the New York State Department of Health issued guidelines regarding “Under The Mask” treatments.
 The new regulations stated that services including face massage, facials, face waxing around lip or nose areas, face tattoos, facial makeup, cosmetic lip tattooing, lip or nose piercings, beard trimming or shaves cannot be performed “unless the employee is wearing a face shield or similar barrier in addition to their face covering.”
 Additionally, the employee must test negative for COVID-19 prior to performing any service.

-Posts under the #ReopenFacials hashtag pointed out several reasons that skincare studios should be able to resume business.
+Posts under the #ReopenFacials hashtag pointed out several reasons that skincare studios should have been able to resume business.
 According to the posts, estheticians spend 600 hours training and learning sanitation protocol.
-They also noted that salons and spas inherently prioritize health and safety with the usage of masks, face shields, gloves, alcohol, plus frequent cleaning.
+They also noted that salons and spas inherently prioritize health and safety with the usage of masks, face shields, gloves, alcohol, and frequent cleaning.

 Modern luxury medspa, Vanessa Marc, on the city's Westside—notorious for treating VIP clientele like Zendaya, Vanessa Hudgens, Princess Nokia and more—takes pride in its increased safety and hygiene protocols.
 The acclaimed esthetician and co-founder, Vanessa, details the extra-lengths the spa will go to make sure visitors feel safe.